Panmure Golf Club

-Although located inland from Monifieth and Carnoustie, Panmure has all the characteristics of a championship links.
+Panmure is a classic links championship course.
 A par-70 and measuring just over 6500 yards off the championship tees, the course starts gently before opening up beyond the pine forest, with hillocks and heather providing the same challenge as sand dunes.
 On relatively flat land and an easy walk, the best stretch of holes is either side of the turn.
 Panmure is a really pure course with excellent greens and consistently ranks amongst Scotland’s top 40.

 It has to be number 6, a 414-yard par-4 called ‘Hogan’.
 You’ll see why when you read below.

 Ben Hogan spent two weeks at Panmure in preparation for the 1953 Open Championship at Carnoustie, getting used to the terrain, fast greens and tight lies.
 This was his only Open and he went on to win the Claret Jug by four shots, setting a course record of 68 in the final round.
 His one recommended improvement to Panmure was to add a bunker in front of the 6th green, which just shows how great the course was and is today.
 Unsurprisingly the 6th was renamed ‘Hogan’.